+Figure W.4.3-1: PLMN change detected by EPC/5GC

 The open questions in the above figure are how to specify the Re-authentication request and the Re-INVITE request.

 2 Solution alternatives

 A re-authenticate request can be included in the SIP MESSAGE used to inform about the PLMN change using e.g. a feature-capability indicator, a parameter to the P-Visited-Network-Id header field or just by configuration in the S-CSCF based on the S-CSCF knowing which VPLMNs that require a re-authentication.